-Stonington, Maine’s Deer Isle Granite Museum features a unique working model of the granite quarry on nearby Crotch Island, as it was operated in the early 1900s.
+Stonington, Maine’s Deer Isle Granite Museum features a unique 3D model of the granite quarry on nearby Crotch Island, as it was operated in the early 1900s.

 Watch the boats steam across the Deer Isle Thorofare, listen to the seagulls and to the steam-powered trains chugging through the quarry, hold your breath while the derricks load swinging slabs of granite onto the ships.
 And don’t miss the explosion when the quarry bed is detonated.